psthely/lorem_ipsum/lorem_ipsum-0.4.2/README.md

 ## Update 0.4.1
 A new function `addAttr(name, value)` is declared.
 This is more convenient to add any type of attributes and values to the HTML elements.

+## Update 0.4.2
+The `$(selectors)` function now accepts multiple css selectors, so you can render a same component to different ParentNodes.